 Q: How far back should our historical data go?

 Minimum 24 months of monthly data for all key metrics.
 If you’re pre-revenue or very early, provide whatever you have but be upfront about limitations.
 Investors understand early-stage companies have less history, but they’ll scrutinize what you do have more carefully.
-If you’re Series B+, investors expect 36+ months of clean historical data including detailed cohort tables and unit economics trends.
+The company’s stage of development directly influences investor expectations for data and reporting—later-stage companies, such as those at Series B+, should expect to provide 36+ months of clean historical data including detailed cohort tables and unit economics trends.

 Q: Do we need to have our full financial model in the pitch deck?